WebDevStudios/constant-contact-forms/readme.txt

 * Added: Ability to customize "We do not think you are human" spam messaging.
 * Added: Ability to conditionally output a reCAPTCHA field for each form.
 * Added: Better compatibility with WP-SpamShield plugin.
+* Added: Quick button to reset a form's style customization selections.
 * Fixed: Added missing label placement options in settings page and per-form dropdown options.
 * Updated: Ensure we have valid URLs when taking custom redirect values.
 * Updated: Append custom textarea content to existing notes for updated contacts.